hlb/sass-doc-zh/SASS_REFERENCE_ZH_TW.md

     }

-Additionally, this makes it clear that the variables and mixins that are used within the passed block are related to the other styles around where the block is defined.
-For example:
+Additionally, this makes it clear that the variables and mixins that are used within the passed block are related to the other styles around where the block is defined. 例如：

     #sidebar {
       $sidebar-width: 300px;